TRON-Bioinformatics/covigator-ngs-pipeline/README.md

 The default SARS-CoV-2 reference files correspond to Sars_cov_2.ASM985889v3 and were downloaded from Ensembl servers.
 These references can be customised to use a different SARS-CoV-2 reference or to analyse a different virus.
 Two files need to be provided: a sequence file in FASTA format and a gene ennotation file in GFFv3 format.
-Additionally, the FASTA needs several indexes: bwa indexes, .fai index and .dict index.
+Additionally, the FASTA needs bwa indexes and .fai index.
-These indexes can be generated with the following commands:
+These indexes can be generated with the following two commands:
 ```
 bwa index reference.fasta
 samtools faidx reference.fasta
-gatk CreateSequenceDictionary -R reference.fasta
 ```

 The LoFreq variants are annotated on the `FILTER` column using the reported variant allele frequency